Hyperinflation: Effects

-Much attention on hyperinflation centers on the effect on savers whose investments become worthless.
+Much attention on hyperinflation centres on the effect on savers whose investments become worthless.
 Interest rate changes often cannot keep up with hyperinflation or even high inflation, certainly with contractually fixed interest rates.
 For example, in the 1970s in the United Kingdom inflation reached 25% per annum, yet interest rates did not rise above 15%—and then only briefly—and many fixed interest rate loans existed.
-Contractually, there is often no bar to a debtor clearing his long term debt with "hyperinflated cash", nor could a lender simply somehow suspend the loan.
-Contractual "early redemption penalties" were (and still are) often based on a penalty of n months of interest/payment; again no real bar to paying off what had been a large loan.
+Contractually, there is often no bar to a debtor clearing his long-term debt with "hyperinflated cash", nor could a lender simply somehow suspend the loan.
+Contractual "early redemption penalties" were (and still are) often based on a penalty of n months of interest/payment; again, no real bar to paying off what had been a large loan.
 In interwar Germany, for example, much private and corporate debt was effectively wiped out—certainly for those holding fixed interest rate loans.

-Ludwig von Mises used the term "crack-up boom" (German: Katastrophenhausse) to describe the economic consequences of an unmitigated increasing in the base-money supply.
 As more and more money is provided, interest rates decline towards zero.
-Realizing that fiat money is losing value, investors will try to place money in assets such as real estate, stocks, even art; as these appear to represent "real" value.
+Realizing that fiat money is losing value, investors will try to place money in assets such as real estate, stocks, or even art as these appear to represent "real" value.
 Asset prices are thus becoming inflated.
-This potentially spiraling process will ultimately lead to the collapse of the monetary system.
+This potentially spiralling process will ultimately lead to the collapse of the monetary system.
 The Cantillon effect says that those institutions that receive the new money first are the beneficiaries of the policy.